This post may contain affiliate links. Please read our disclosure policy.

 • Perfect for any season!
 Just change the sides you pair with them.

-• Chicken legs: look for legs that pink with skin that is free from tears and bruises
+• Chicken legs – Look for legs that are pink with skin that is free from tears and bruises.
+The skin helps the breading stay on and juicy.

-• Kosher salt: makes a difference when it comes to the flavor
+• Kosher salt – Makes a difference when it comes to the flavor, gives the chicken a wonderful enhanced flavor profile.

 See the recipe card below for full information on ingredients and quantities.